 In the Mid-1960s, U. S. Army Drill Sergeants (DSs) could and did treat trainees virtually any way they pleased: Loud, Vulgar, and occasionally Physical.
 Although I was in good shape, I quickly learned that BCT required more than brawn.
 I also had to appease and maneuver in the virtual minefield around Staff Sgt.
 Hicks, one of my snarky and callous Drill Sergeants.

-The Vietnam veteran, so designated by the large and distinctive yellow and black 1st Cavalry Division patch at shoulder level on his right sleeve, appeared to be in his late twenties.
-He stood wiry and weathered at about 5’ 7.”
+The Vietnam veteran, so designated by the large and distinctive 1st Cavalry Division patch — yellow with a small horse’s head and diagonal black stripe — was worn at shoulder level on his right sleeve.
+He appeared to be in his late twenties and stood wiry and weathered at about 5’ 7.”
 His heavily starched fatigues sported perfectly ironed creases, and the tips of his spit-shined jump boots sparkled black in the bright Georgia sun.
 Hicks wore his Smoky Bear hat slightly tilted — just above his right eye.

 He stood with conviction and authority, and the sergeant’s raspy voice spit out invectives faster than a jacked-up Carnival Barker.
 “When I get done with you sorry sissies, y’all wished you’d took the Marines,”* Hicks shouted, “cause’ I’m as tough as any Drill Instructor in [Marine] Boot Camp.
 No, I’ll be tougher cause’ turning you pathetic sons’ of bitches into soldiers gonna take a God Damn miracle!”

 Calling Staff Sgt.
 Hicks’s management style In Your Face would be an understated insult to the man once you saw him in action.
 He intimidated the candidates of war up close, personal, vulgar, and unrelenting.
-If we didn’t perform to his satisfaction, which was the usual, Hicks would hurl his favorite insult, “You fucking worthless trainees look like the aftermath of a Chinese gang bang.”
+If we didn’t perform to his satisfaction, which was the usual, Hicks would hurl his favorite insult, “You f**king worthless trainees look like the aftermath of a Chinese g*ng b*ng.”